Two common complications with the feet are bunions and hammertoes.

 Have you had discomfort when wearing your shoes?
 Have you seen a bump on your toes?
 Or has one of your toes started to overlap another?

 You could be experiencing the side effect of a bunion or hammertoe.

 With this kind of discomfort, it makes you wonder when should you be consulting with your doctor and is surgery the right option for you?

-Dr. Eric Tan, foot doctor and assistant professor of orthopaedic surgery in the Department of Orthopaedic Surgery of Keck Medicine of USC says people come to see him if they start to see their toe is either drifting or clawing up.
+Eric Tan, MD, an orthopaedic surgeon at Keck Medicine of USC and associate professor of orthopaedic surgery at the Keck School of Medicine of USC, says people come to see him if they start to see their toe is either drifting or clawing up.

 This is what he does when you come to see him for a consultation:

 Dr. Tan does a thorough history and physical examination to get a background of your current state of health.
 He evaluates both of your feet.
 This will help him determine the appropriate type of treatment for you.

 3. Observe how your foot fits into your shoe.